Skip to main content

 Reflecting the real-life relevance of this degree, the course includes court observations, research and case studies.

 You'll study individual motivations, psychological influences and the social, cultural and political environments that surround crime.
 There are advanced modules on the context of crime, criminalisation and investigation, criminal behaviour and therapy.
 You can also explore your area of interest in greater depth in your dissertation project.
+As well as subject-specific expertise, you'll graduate with skills in data analysis, communication, team working and project management.

 Take a look at some of the content and modules that you may have the opportunity to study on this course: